Director: Denis Villeneuve

-If there was an award for the most boring alien movie ever made in the history of mankind, “Arrival” would have definitely bagged it.
-I never saw the trailer for this one and that may have saved me the 116 minutes of torture I endured.
+If there was an award for the most boring alien movie, ever made in the history of mankind, “Arrival” would have definitely bagged it.
+I never saw the trailer for this one and that may have saved me the 116 minutes of torture that I endured.

 The movie starts with ‘Louise’ played by Amy, day dreaming about her future kid Hannah.
 The kid grows up and dies of cancer.
 Sad story.
 Boom!
 We are taken back to the present day, where the non-parent, Louise is some language specialist cum teacher at some school/college in the US.
-Now everyone is going gaga over a suspected alien visit except Louise who looks totally uninterested like, ‘been there, done that, don’t give a fuck anymore’.
-I wonder who told the movie makers that all teachers are boring, depressed, suicidal zombies in people suit.
-Anyhow, it is soon revealed that the aliens have landed on our planet in some sort of weird giant dinosaur egg things all over the world except in India.
-Thanks to Hollywood, every Indian knows that if something cool like alien invasion is gonna happen, it’s gonna happen in the USA and never in India.
+Now, everyone is going gaga over a suspected alien visit except Louise who looks totally uninterested like, ‘been there, done that, don’t give a fuck anymore’.
+The movie succeeds in portraying all teachers as boring, depressed, suicidal zombies in people suit.
+Anyhow, it is soon revealed that the aliens have landed on our planet in some sort of weird, giant dinosaur egg things all over the world except in India.
+Thanks to Hollywood, we Indian knows that if something cool like alien invasion is gonna happen, it’s gonna happen in the USA and never in India.
+You hate us.
+We get it.
 We are never going to get that emergency holiday.
 Yay us! 😛

 Louise gets called in to talk to these aliens.
-When you see Forest Whitkar who plays a military guy who picks up Louise in his helicopter, you kind of hope that at least the rest of the movie might be good.
+Then you see Forest Whitkar who plays a military guy .
+He picks up Louise in his helicopter and you kind of hope that at least the rest of the movie might be good.
 She meets ‘Ian’, played by Jeremy Lee who is part of the team trying to talk to the aliens.
 As they get to the field where the alien capsule/ spaceship is parked, you are hoping for something cool or scary.
 They enter the zero gravity zone inside the alien spaceship.
 And just like really horrible sex, the movie takes you to an orgasmic high of suspense with the anticipation of something epic that’s gonna happen, and then completely and utterly drops you into a huge pile of disappointment.